AksharaReddyPatlannagari/NLP_tasks/README.md

 This repository contains code for a multi-task NLP project.
 The project includes tasks such as text classification and named entity recognition (NER), with all the necessary dependencies, Docker container setup, and explanations included.

 The goal of the project is to showcase the multi-task learning approach and demonstrate how each task can be solved using various NLP models.

-## Project Structure

-The repository is structured as follows:

-my_project/
-├── Dockerfile         # Docker container setup to run the project in an isolated environment
-├── requirements.txt   # List of dependencies required to run the project
-├── task.ipynb         # Jupyter notebook containing the code for the tasks
-└── README.md          # This file
+These are the four main tasks:
+- Task 1: Sentence Transformer Implementation
+- Task 2: Multi-Task Learning Expansion
+  - Task A: Sentence Classification (with six made-up categories)
+  - Task B: Sentiment Analysis (with three sentiment labels)
+- Task 3: Training Considerations
+- Task 4: Training Loop Implementation (BONUS)

 ## Getting Started